Geography (GEOG)

 GEOG 2774.
 Gender, Space & Environment.
 3 Credits.

 Examination of the ways in which human relationships to both the built and the natural environment are mediated by gender.
-Prerequisite: Six hours in Geography or Gender, Sexuality, & Women's Studies.
+Prerequisites: Six hours in Geography, Environmental Studies, or Gender, Sexuality, & Women's Studies.
+Cross-listed with: ENVS 2240, GSWS 2735.

 GEOG 2780.
 Political Ecology.
 3 Credits.